szabgab/slides/docker/intro.md

 ## Docker: host - daemon - client
 {id: docker-host-daemon-client}

-* Docker host (on Windows and OSX it is a Virtual Machine, On linux it is native).
+* Docker host (on Windows and OSX it is a Virtual Machine, On Linux it is native).
 * Docker daemon runs in the Docker host.
 * Docker client runs on the host OS (Linux, Windows OSX).